johnmholmes/Cmri-Nano-Turnout-Rs485/README.md

 # Cmri using arduino Nano's and the Bi-directional TTL to RS485 modules

-The original idea was to create many reposatories with different Nodes to show these in use, these codes will also work if the nodes are connect to the pc via a usb cable.
+The original idea was to create many reposatories with different Nodes to show these in use, these codes will also work if the nodes are connected to the pc via a usb cable.

 but i have decided maybe just keep one reposatory with diferent folders showing examples for usages